philthephatman/awesome-hacking-lists/udpsec.md

 - [bcc](https://github.com/iovisor/bcc) - BCC - Tools for BPF-based Linux IO analysis, networking, monitoring, and more
 - [evilginx](https://github.com/kgretzky/evilginx) - PLEASE USE NEW VERSION: https://github.com/kgretzky/evilginx2
 - [og-miner](https://github.com/opendns/og-miner) - OpenDNS Graph Miner
-- [TravelPhotoBackup](https://github.com/Moving-Electrons/TravelPhotoBackup) - Backing up photos from an SD Card while traveling with a Raspberry Pi and an iOS device.
+- [TravelPhotoBackup](https://github.com/Moving-Electrons/TravelPhotoBackup) - This is an OLD repository and has been left here for reference purposes only.
+New repository can be found at: https://github.com/Moving-Electrons/photo-backup.
+More information at www.movingelectrons.net .
 - [gdbida](https://github.com/Comsecuris/gdbida) - gdbida - a visual bridge between a GDB session and IDA Pro's disassembler
 - [drawlikebobross](https://github.com/kendricktan/drawlikebobross) - Draw like Bob Ross using the power of Neural Networks (With PyTorch)!
 - [MongoDB_AutoDump](https://github.com/az0ne/MongoDB_AutoDump) - 用于快速探测未授权MongoDB数据库结构，取第一条内容，并统计数据数量。A tool for  unauthorized MongoDB database , take the first content, and the number of statistical data.